 Springboard Collaborative knows that there is actually promise in these pathways and, more importantly, potential in these students.
 They know that with the right type and level of support they can help close the students’ reading achievement gap by coaching teachers, training family members and incentivizing learning so that scholars have the requisite skills to access life opportunities.
 And they have the data to prove it.

 Springboard launched in Oakland, California in 2015.
 They quickly found what GreenLight had discovered a few years before: Oakland was a community ready to dive into the challenges of early literacy.
 They piloted their signature summer program that summer: an intensive, five-week program that combines daily reading instruction for pre-K through 3rd graders, weekly workshops training parents to teach reading at home and an incentive structure that awards educational resources to families in proportion to student reading gains.
 The result was significant with major reading gains for all participating students.
 Springboard continues to grow its footprint in the Bay Area and beyond (San Francisco, Oakland, San Jose and Fresno), bringing higher literacy rates to more students.

-students and families who participated in Springboard’s Bay Area Summer 2018
+students and families participated in Springboard’s after-school and summer programs

 “I loved the program.
 It brought me and my children closer while reading together.”